LoginRadius/docs/content/guide/change-session-lifetime/index.md

+---
+title: "Change Session Lifetime"
+tags: ["Token", "Session","Lifetime","Change"]
+description: "This is a guide for Changing Session Lifetime."
+---

 #Change Session Lifetime

-Session Management allows you to control and manage your consumer’s login session.Change Session Lifetime feature is available through the **Token Lifetime** option inside Session Management Section. **Token lifetime** is the amount of time a consumer is logged in to your application until it expires and prompts the customer to log back in.This can be done by the following steps:
+Session Management allows you to control and manage your consumer’s login session.Change Session Lifetime feature is available through the **Token Lifetime** option inside Session Management Section. **Token lifetime** is the amount of time a consumer is logged in to your application until it expires and prompts the customer to log back in.This can be done by the following steps

-##Step 1 :Navigation
+##Step 1:Navigation
 1. To access **Session Management** options, login to your [LoginRadius Dashboard](https://dashboard.loginradius.com/dashboard) account
 2. From the left navigation panel, click **Security** and then navigate to the **Session Management** section.
 3. Click the down arrow or anywhere within the section and the **Session Management** screen will appear